RahulHolani1008/FlightInformationCodingChallenge/README.md

 Use the returned data to display a page of results that matches the given design.

-A second page containing data about seats available in selected flight must be designed and implemented by you.
+A second page containing data about seats available and total number of seats in selected flight must be designed and implemented by you.

 Times should be displayed in 24 hour format.

 # Design
 We've provided a design for small-screens (320px) and 4K screen.
 Your end goal is to mimic it with your own take on the UI.
 You don't have to use our styleguide or our components -- picking colours from the image and rolling your own css to save time is absolutely fine.

+Please use minimal number of media queries

 For the airline logos, insert the airline id to the following url: https://logos.skyscnr.com/images/airlines/favicon/{client_id}.png